 Slate Roof Cost by Slate Type

-Because roofing materials are so expensive, the type of slate you choose makes a big difference to the project’s total cost.
+Because roofing materials are so expensive, the type of slate you choose can significantly affect the project’s total cost.

 Slate TypeCost Range per Square Foot